Recovery Coaching Spotlight: Stephanie Hazard Of Recovery 365 on Coaching Women in Early Recovery

 How do you advocate for your clients?

 Recovery 365 collectively works towards helping each coaching client succeed in completing their goal of long-term recovery.
 The Recovery 365 team is supportive of each other.
-We help one another become better coaches, people, and advocates for recovery.
+We support one another to become better coaches, people, and advocates for improvement.

 How does your experience empower other women to start a process of healing?

 Most women are the last ones to seek help in a family.
-They work to ensure other family members get needed coaching such as the lacrosse coach, soccer coach, dance coach, executive-business coach, personal trainer, and by the time the woman of the household realizes she needs help, she feels boxed-in, without a way out.
+They work to ensure other family members get needed coaching such as the lacrosse coach, soccer coach, dance coach, executive-business coach, personal trainer.
+By the time the woman of the household realizes she needs help, she feels boxed-in, without a way out.

-At the Lighthouse Recovery 365, we have a team of passionate women recovery coaches who can help you find your individual path in recovery.
-If you or a loved one would like to speak with one of our recovery coaches call Mark O’Connor at 203-246-9534
+At the Lighthouse Recovery 365, we have a team of passionate women recovery coaches who can help you find your path in recovery.
+If you or a loved one would like to speak with one of our recovery coaches, call Call Trey Laird 203-400-8065